tmarktaylor/monotable/README.rst

 ..
-This file is used by Sphinx and for the setup.py long_description.
+This file is used by Sphinx.
 ..
 The examples are doctested by Sphinx.
-..
-The doctest directives here are replaced when setup.py creates
-.. the setup() argument long_description.

 .. _Format Specification Mini-Language:
    https://docs.python.org